cesium/fractal-tree/src/content/_index.md

 the axis is rotated now 45 degrees

-After this brief knowladge lets finally start coding!
+After this brief knowledge lets finally start coding!

 ## Start